 Cross train (biking, swimming, etc.) once or twice a week.

 Replace your shoes when needed and choose the right shoe for your foot.
 Walkers should always choose flexible shoes with a low heel to produce the rolling motion needed for fitness walking.
-If you over pronate be sure to wear shoes that correct for this problem.

 Choose a good walking surface.
 Avoid concrete if at all possible.
 If you walk on a road with an obvious camber try walking out and back on the same side of the road to avoid putting too much stress on one leg.